Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: Related Work

 We have already discussed the related works by Kobayashi~\cite{conf/concur/Kobayashi06}, Padovani~\cite{conf/lics/Padovani14}, and Dardha and Gay~\cite{conf/fossacs/DardhaG18}.
-The work of Kobayashi and Laneve~\cite{journal/ic/KobayashiL17} is related to APCP in that it addresses deadlock-freedom for \emph{unbounded} process networks.
-Another related approach is Toninho and Yoshida's~\cite{journal/toplas/ToninhoY18}, which addresses deadlock-freedom for cyclic process networks by generating global types from binary types.
-The work by Balzer, Toninho and Pfenning~\cite{conf/icfp/BalzerP17,conf/esop/BalzerTP19} is also worth mentioning: it guarantees deadlock-freedom for processes with shared, mutable resources by means of manifest sharing, i.e., explicitly acquiring and releasing access to resources.
+The work of Kobayashi and Laneve~\cite{journal/ic/KobayashiL17} is related to \APCP in that it addresses deadlock freedom for \emph{unbounded} process networks.
+Toninho and Yoshida's work~\cite{journal/toplas/ToninhoY18} addresses deadlock freedom for cyclic process networks by generating global types from binary types.
+The work by Balzer, Toninho and Pfenning~\cite{conf/icfp/BalzerP17,conf/esop/BalzerTP19} is also worth mentioning: it guarantees deadlock freedom for processes with shared, mutable resources by means of manifest sharing, i.e., explicitly acquiring and releasing access to resources.